Updated on August 22, 2022

 What is Mixed Property?

 Sometimes, it can be challenging to define property as separate or marital.
-For example, if one spouse began collecting comic books before the marriage but continued to collect while married, they can become marital property depending on the parties' intent and the funds used for the post-marriage purchases.
+For example, if one spouse collected comic books before the marriage and continued to collect while married, the collection can become mixed property depending on the parties' intent and the funds used for the post-marriage purchases.

 Can the Classification of Property Change During the Marriage?